Hello Planning Mashers!

 - Have lunch with your friends – stay at home and connect with them during lunchtime via Zoom or other services like that, so you can all eat and chat together

-There is a lot of uncertainty with what will happen next, and we can’t control that.
+There is a lot of uncertainty about what will happen next, and we can’t control that.
 What we can do is control how we deal with it, so let’s stay strong, be kind and look at the bright side!
-Isolation can be tough but we can turn it into something positive with all of these ideas.
+Isolation can be tough, but we can turn it into something positive with all of these ideas.

 What are you doing while staying in quarantine?
 Share with us your favorite activities in the comments.
 And please stay safe and away from dangerous crowds!
-I’m rooting for each and every single one of you wonderful people who visit my blog and your families!
+I’m rooting for all of you wonderful people who visit my blog and your families!

 I hope this list was useful.
 If you find it so, please share!
 If you enjoy my content and want to show appreciation, please consider supporting me with a cup of coffee.

 And remember: Keep Bullet Journaling, and Don’t Be A Blob!